Daniel-KM/Omeka-S-module-Statistics/README.md

 Usage
 -----

-### Browse statistics
+### Browse analytics

-A summary of statistics is displayed at `/statistics/summary`.
+A summary of statistics is displayed at `/statistics/analytics`.

 Lists of statistics by page, by resource or by field are available too.
 They can be ordered and filtered by anonymous / identified users, resource types, etc.